juxhouse/bela-resources/reference/Client-Controlled-Deployment.md

            juxhouse/bela
 ```

+## Health Checks (Optional)

+If you are using a container orchestration platform such as Kubernetes, you can configure startup, readiness and liveness probes [like this](/reference/Container-Health-Checks.md).

 ## Configure DNS and SSL

 Configure DNS to point to the host of the BELA container.
 BELA is tested with IPv4.